Lane County Court Records

 Marriage Records

 Marriage licenses are issued and maintained by the Lane County Clerk.
 The current marriage license fee is $60.00 (non-refundable).
 Optional commemorative marriage certificates are available for $1.00.
-To obtain a certified copy of a marriage license after the ceremony, complete the Request for Certified Copy of Marriage License form and mail it with a check payable to Lane County Deeds and Records.
+To get a certified copy of a marriage license after the ceremony, complete the Request for Certified Copy of Marriage License form and mail it with a check payable to Lane County Deeds and Records.
 The fee is $7.75 for the first certified copy and $4.00 for each additional copy.

 Lane County Marriage Section